cjjin1/sawmill_distances/README.md

       - Use the EPSG code for spatial reference

 BEFORE CALCULATIONS:
-1. Oneway functionality must be manually implemented in ArcGIS Pro.
+1. Time cost functionality must be manually implemented in ArcGSI Pro.
 To do so, follow these steps:
   - Open the streets_nd network dataset properties in the catalog
   - Create a new travel mode called "Driving Distance"
-    - Under costs, ensure length is used for impedance
+  - Under the Costs tab, create a new cost by clicking the 3 lines in the top right and selecting "New"
+    - name the cost "TimeCost"
+    - Set the units to hours
+    - For evaluators:
+      - set the type as "Field Script" for both Along and Against
+      - for both Along and Against, set the value to the !travel_time! field
-  - Under the costs tab at the top, ensure the distance field is used for the evaluators
+  - While at the Costs tab, ensure the created distance field is used for the default "Length" cost with Miles as units
+  - It is not necessary to select this new time cost in the "Travel Modes" tab
+2. Oneway functionality must also be manually implemented in ArcGIS Pro.
+To do so, follow these steps:
-  - Under the restrictions tab, create a new restriction called "Oneway"
+  - Under the Restrictions tab, create a new restriction called "Oneway"
     - usage Type: prohibited (-1)
     - under evaluators, for the Along source, set the type to field script and use this value and code block
       - Value=evaluator(!oneway!, !reversed!)